pocl/pocl/doc/sphinx/source/using.rst

  adding debug data all the built kernels to help debugging kernel issues with tools such as gdb or valgrind.

-- **POCL_IMPLICIT_FINISH**

- Add an implicit call to clFinish after every clEnqueue* call.
-Useful mostly for pocl internal development, and is enabled only if pocl is configured with ``--enable-debug``.

 - **POCL_KERNEL_CACHE**

  If this is set to 0 at runtime, kernel compilation files will be deleted at